TERESA MARGOLLES: MUNDOS

 Teresa Margolles (born 1963) represented Mexico at the 53rd Venice Biennial and has had numerous solo exhibitions at, notably, the Guggenheim Museum, Los Angeles County Museum of Art, and Museum für Moderne Kunst (Frankfurt).
 Margolles is the recipient of the 2012 Artes Mundi prize in Cardiff, the most prestigious award in the United Kingdom to an artist who engages with “the human condition, social reality and lived experience.”

 John Zeppetelli is director and chief curator at the Musée.
-Jean-Philippe Uzel is director of the art history department at the Université du Québec à Montréal.
+Jean-Philippe Uzel teaches in the art history department at the Université du Québec à Montréal.
 Thérèse St-Gelais teaches in the art history department at UQAM.
-Lourdes Morales works in the Mexico City based art collective, Laboratorio Curatorial 060.
+Lulu Lourdes Morales is an independent art critic currently working at SBC Contemporary Art Gallery.
 Emeren Garcia is head of travelling exhibitions at the Musée.